The Curriculum at St Andrew’s CE Primary School

 Handwriting - Our new handwriting scheme makes it mush easier for pupils to develop a fluent ande coherent joined style.
 Have a go at it yourself!

 The new mathematics curriculum aims to ensure that all pupils become fluent in the fundamental areas of mathematics including the ability to recall and apply knowledge rapidly and accurately.
 Children at St Andrew’s are taught to reason mathematically, solve problems and apply their mathematical skills in a variety of real life contexts.
+Please see below for the visual calculation policy which each year group uses.

 Other Curriculum Areas